-Travel to Burma / Myanmar: Pagan
+Notes on the Geography of Burma / Myanmar: Pagan

 Note on sources: the captions in this and the next folder are based on Paul Strachan's Pagan: Art and Architecture of Old Burma (Kiscadale, 1989).

 The Shwe-hsan-daw, built with a concave anda by Anawrahta.
 It stands just outside the city wall and was one of five such pagodas protecting his capital by spiritual force.
 The five terraces model Mt.
 Meru, the home of the Hindu gods and the Buddhist center of the universe.
 Atop the smooth anda is the ridged amalaka and the tapering chattravati, atop which is a modern finial or spire.
-Like monks and other pagodas in Myanmar today, the whole structure is addressed as "Hpaya", "Lord," because it is taken not as a symbol of divinity but as an expression of it.
+Like monks and other pagodas in Myanmar today, the whole structure is addressed as "Hpaya", "Lord," because it is taken not as a symbol of divinity but as an aspect of it.

 Looking down some of the medial and perilous steps at Shwe-hsan-daw.
 At each level, pilgrims would have circumambulated the terrace, which was decorated with now-missing glazed plaques illustrating the jataka, stories from the 550 lives of former Buddhas.

 Meanwhile Anawrahta was also building temples.
 Here, a true cave temple from his time.
 It's Kyauk-ku, one of the two oldest Buddhist temples at Pagan.
 It's remote today-- difficult to reach without hiring a boat--and it was secluded a thousand years ago, too, when it lay a couple of miles upstream from the city of Pagan.
 It's almost hidden, tucked into one of the many ravines that dissect the plain near the river upstream from Nyaung-U. By building at the bottom of the ravine, monks could tunnel horizontally into the earth and create caves for refuge.